SpinaNico/python-firestore-mockdb/README.md

 # Mock Base

-Mock base is an implementation for mocktest of the google `firebase-admin-python` package.
+Mock base is an implementation with utils for mocktest of the google `firebase-admin-python` package.

 ---